-Here, we explore the potential application of aloof beam EELS to characterize the polarization-dependent electronic structures of uniaxial crystals in scenarios where specimen reorientation is challenging to achieve by the microscope goniometer.
-In particular, we study one dimensional wurtzite zinc oxide (w-ZnO) nanorods in a fixed beam-to-specimen orientation, compare the results obtained with the intersecting and aloof beam configurations, and demonstrate that the aloof beam EELS offers good polarization selectivity when the impact parameter, i.e., specimen-to-probe distance, is large enough $(\sim 6 \text{ nm})$.
+Here, we explore the potential application of aloofbeam EELS to characterize the polarization-dependent electronic structures of uniaxial crystals in scenarios where specimen reorientation is challenging to achieve by the microscope goniometer.
+In particular, we study one-dimensional wurtzite zinc oxide (w-ZnO) nanorods in a fixed beam-to-specimen orientation, compare the results obtained with the intersecting and aloof-beam configurations, and demonstrate that the aloof-beam EELS offers good polarization selectivity when the impact parameter, that is, specimen-to-probe distance, is large enough (~ 6 nm).
 The prominent anisotropic features that differentiate the in-plane (\perp to c axis) and out-of-plane (\parallel to c axis) responses of w-ZnO nanorods are examined by first-principles density-functional theory (DFT) calculations.
-Our results assert that the previously debated transition at 11.2 eV in w-ZnO is not due to a surface plasmon [22, 23], but instead corresponds to an orientation-dependent interband transition from the occupied Zn-3d states to the unoccupied $O-2p_z$ states near the zone center [24].
-Finally, we discuss the aloof beam results in terms of the electric fields associated with the excitation source (incident electrons) rather than the dielectric function that describes the response to an external perturbation.
-This approach provides qualitative
+Our results assert that the previously debated transition at 11.2 eV in w-ZnO is not due to a surface plasmon [22,23], but instead corresponds to an orientationdependent interband transition from the occupied Zn-3d states to the unoccupied $O-2p_z$ states near the zone center [24].
+Finally, we discuss the aloof-beam results in terms of the electric fields associated with the excitation source (incident electrons) rather than the dielectric function that describes the response to an external perturbation.
+This approach provides qualitative but intuitive understanding of the results.
+Moreover, the fact that good polarization selectivity can be achieved by aloof-beam EELS without specimen reorientation is another attractive aspect to the technique, as many technologically important materials can be anisotropic and have large aspect ratios [25,26].

-^{} yaowen@physics.rutgers.edu
+^{}yaowen@physics.rutgers.edu

-[†] sobhit.singh@rutgers.edu
+[†]sobhit.singh@rutgers.edu